-PEO(USW) ASTO and PMS425 are coordinating the development of a concept that would enable expeditious fielding of an advance sonar processing concept into fleet systems."
+PEO(USW) ASTO and PMS425 are coordinating the development of a concept that would enable expeditious fielding of an advanced sonar processing concept into fleet systems."

-A bulletized list of specific activities to implement this new coordination was also listed.
+A bulletized list of specific activities to implement this emerging dependency (coordination) at the organization level was also listed.
 Included in these architectural decisions was the goal of connecting the advanced development process to operational users (the fleet):